What is the Best KVM Switch

 Click here to purchase the ABLEWE KVM Switch

-The IOGEAR GC62HU is a KVM switch that allows you to control two computers using one keyboard, mouse, and 1080P monitor.
-It supports all major operating systems (Windows/Mac/Linux), and its biggest benefit is that it supports USB passthrough, meaning that gaming keyboards and mice will continue to operate exactly as they do when plugged directly into this KVM switch.
+It supports all major operating systems (Windows/Mac/Linux), and its biggest benefit is that it supports USB passthrough, meaning that gaming keyboards and mice will continue to operate exactly as they do when plugged directly into this switch.
 Please keep in mind that mouse/keyboard emulation must be disabled to get it to work.

 IOGEAR GC62HU

-For anyone who has run into this issue when attempting to find a KVM switch that works with their gaming keyboard or mouse – this is the one.
+For anyone who has run into this issue when attempting to find a device that works with their gaming keyboard or mouse – this is the one.
 Just make sure you set it up to disable keyboard/mouse emulation (explained in the IOGEAR instruction manual).

 Click here to purchase the IOGEAR GC62HU